COALAIP/specs/data-structure/README.md

 # COALA Intellectual Property JSON-LD / IPLD Definitions

-*Ideally, this will be in its own separate repo under COALA with a better name.
-Make sure to fix links when moving repos.*

 The definitive [JSON-LD](http://json-ld.org/) and [IPLD](https://github.com/ipld/specs/tree/master/ipld)
 entity schemata (and their Linked Data contexts) for [COALA IP](../README.md).